 Make Your Brand Come Alive!

-So, you’ve created a real estate brand.
+So, you’ve created a brand.
+Let’s assume it’s a real estate brand.
 You put in on your website, your yard signs, and your personal brochure.
 Now, you need to make your brand come alive!

 If you’ve developed a brand that truly represents who you are and how you conduct your business, you should easily be able to incorporate your brand into your everyday life.
 A good place to start is to develop a brief introduction of your brand that can be used even in casual conversations.